What Is a Data Platform? A Practical Guide for 2025

 Ask every potential partner to describe their project management process.
 A transparent, agile methodology is a positive indicator.
 It suggests a focus on iterative progress and continuous communication, delivering value in stages rather than attempting a high-risk “big bang” launch.

 A clear methodology demonstrates discipline.
 It should define roles, outline communication cadences, and specify how scope changes are handled.
 If a firm cannot clearly articulate its project management process, it is a warning sign of potential disorganization and budget overruns.
-To get a better sense of what to look for, our guide on top-tier data engineering consulting services breaks down what you should expect.
+Our guide to data engineering consulting services breaks down what to expect from a well-run engagement.

 Finally, insist on knowing who will be on the team.
 Beware of the “bait and switch,” where senior architects participate in the sales process but are replaced by junior developers after the contract is signed.
 Ask for the profiles of the actual team members who will be assigned to your project to ensure you are getting the experience you are paying for.